Electric Fence

 Step 4: Check of the grounding

-For testing the earthing, you must first short-circuit the fence wire at a distance of about 10 m from the grounding with the help of iron rods.
+For testing the grounding, you must first short-circuit the fence wire at a distance of about 10 m from the grounding with the help of iron rods.
 Then, you can check the voltage directly at the grounding post using a digital voltmeter.
 If the voltage is above 1,000 volts, improve the grounding and pay attention to these points:

 If the voltage at the earth rod is below 1,000 volts, the grounding is all right and the fault must be somewhere in the fence system.
 Go back to step 1 and check whether there is, for example, a broken insulator after all.
 Then check the fence tension again with a fence tester.